 You may need to touch up some areas of your deck after it is first installed.
-Lightly sand the area(s) to be touched up, if necessary.
+Lightly sand the area(s) to be touched up, only if necessary.
 If sanding is not necessary, clean the specific areas with a solution of 3 parts water, 1 part household bleach and a squirt of liquid dish soap.
 Use a medium-firm brush or push broom to brush/scrub the surface, as needed.
 Rinse thoroughly with water (using a hose and nozzle) and allow the area to dry completely.
 (Never apply a coating of finish to wet boards.)
-Once the boards are dry, apply a light coating of Sikkens Cetol SRD (#078-Natural) by brush, roller, or paint pad.
+Once the boards are dry, apply a light coating of Messmer’s UV PLUS for Hardwoods (Natural color) by brush, roller, or paint pad.
 (Do not over apply the finish.)
 Wipe any excess finish with a clean cloth.
 Allow the area to dry.

 Important facts about maintenance, deck cleaning, and refinishing:

 - There are dozens — if not hundreds — of commercial products available for cleaning, brightening and stripping decks.
 For every one of these products, there are an infinite number of opinions about how to use them.
-(If you don’t believe us, take a grip on Google!)
 If you are concerned or confused about which products to use, or how to use them, consult your local lumber dealer.
 Or, send us your questions by email.

 - Cleaners, brighteners, and strippers have different purposes.
 Which of these is appropriate for any specific job will depend on the condition of the deck.
 If you are unsure about which product you require, consult with your lumber dealer, or with a qualified deck builder/contractor.
 Or, email us your pictures and questions.